 Linux: Terminal Control Sequence Keys

-Many keyboard shortcut conventions in Linux's terminal are from ancient terminal control sequences.
-For example:
+Many keyboard shortcut in Linux terminal are actually ancient terminal control sequences.

 ---|---|---|